 Sugar Alternatives and Natural Sweeteners

-Natural sweeteners include stevia.
+Although a relative new-comer to the United States, this natural sweetener has a long history.
 If you’re looking for something super sweet, stevia should be your go-to.
 It’s 200 times sweeter than sugar!
 Stevia is available in packets, liquid drops, tablets and baking blends.
+(2)

 Believe it or not, natural sweeteners include dates.
 Dates are easily digested and can sweeten up a meal when blended into a paste.
 They’re also loaded with nutrients, including copper, iron, potassium, manganese, magnesium and Vitamin B6.